Introduction

 - Use filtered water: Chlorine and minerals in tap water not only affect taste but also accelerate scaling.
 A good reverse osmosis or carbon filtration system is a worthwhile investment.

 - Monitor grind size: Fair trade beans are often lighter roasted, which requires a finer grind for proper extraction.
 A finer grind can clog the group head faster, so adjust your grinder and clean the burrs weekly.
-In my experience working with dozens of cafés that switched to fair trade, the most common issue was under-extraction due to grind adjustments not being paired with maintenance frequency.

 - Calibrate regularly: Check pressure and temperature every month.
 The ideal brew temperature for fair trade coffee is 195–205°F (90–96°C).
 Use a thermometer to verify.